-Preliminary Proxy Statement on Schedule 14A
+Revised Preliminary Proxy Statement on Schedule 14A

-Filed on December 8, 2004 File No. 000-27767
+Filed on January 19, 2005 File No. 001-11107

-Dear Ms. Teshome:
+Dear Mr. Webb:

-This letter responds to the letter of Mr. Max A. Webb, dated January 6, 2005, in which Mr. Webb sets forth the comments of the staff (the "Staff") of the Securities and Exchange Commission (the "Commission") relating to the above-referenced preliminary proxy statement (the "Proxy Statement") of Franklin Covey Co. (the "Company").
-Concurrently herewith, we are filing Amendment No. 1 to the Proxy Statement (the "Amendment") on behalf of the Company.
-In addition, enclosed with the paper courtesy copy of this filing are marked copies of the Amendment indicating changes from the Proxy Statement initially filed with the Commission on December 8, 2004.
+This letter responds to your letter dated January 23, 2005, which sets forth the comments of the staff (the "Staff") of the Securities and Exchange Commission relating to the above-referenced revised preliminary proxy statement (the "Revised Proxy Statement") of Franklin Covey Co. (the "Company").
+Based upon our telephone conversation with you, concurrently herewith, we are filing a definitive proxy statement (the "Definitive Proxy Statement") on behalf of the Company.

-The information set forth in the Amendment responds to the comments of the Staff.
-The numbered responses set forth below reproduce each of the Staff's comments.
-Our responses are set off in bold type.
+The information set forth in the Definitive Proxy Statement responds to the comment of the Staff.
+We have reproduced the Staff's comment below followed by our response, which is set off in bold type.